Best Car Insurance Companies 2026: Ratings, Prices & Customer Reviews

 What is the most reliable car insurance company in 2026?

-USAA consistently earns the highest customer satisfaction scores in JD Power studies and holds an A++ AM Best rating for financial strength — making it the most reliable choice for eligible drivers.
-For non-military consumers, State Farm and Travelers are considered among the most dependable national options.
-The "most reliable" insurer depends heavily on your personal eligibility, location, and coverage needs.
+USAA consistently earns the highest customer satisfaction scores in JD Power regional studies and holds an A++ AM Best rating for financial strength — making it the most reliable choice for eligible military members and veterans.
+For non-military consumers, Erie Insurance topped the 2025 JD Power Auto Claims Satisfaction Study with a score of 743/1,000, while State Farm earns top regional satisfaction wins across multiple JD Power regions.
+The "most reliable" insurer ultimately depends on your personal eligibility, location, and coverage needs.
+Note that State Farm was downgraded from A++ to A+ by AM Best in November 2025, though it remains in the Superior category.

 How do I check a car insurance company's ratings?